September 18, 2017

 The two longitudinal sections, along with the guiderail components and hardware, were shipped on one trailer load.

-Painted steel deck with complete joint-penetrating welds
+An Algonquin Bridge featuring a painted steel deck with complete joint-penetrating welds

 The bridge also featured a textured steel deck with a painted finish.
 Also, complete joint-penetrating welds at the deck surface joints allowed for ample run-off at each end of the bridge.